luizorozco89/city-storage-systems-server/README.md

 ## Verifying server is running

-After starting the server, navigate to `http://localhost:4000/` in your browser and open the console.
-You should see logs indicating that the page has received order events.
+After starting the server, navigate to `http://localhost:4000/health`.
+You should see 'ok' printed on screen.

 ## The data